cdev-framework/cdev-website/content/docs/examples/httpendpoints.md

 {{<break 1>}}
 ## Create a route
-Next, add lines `lines 8, 10 and 12` to define your project, `API` and create your route.
+Next, add `lines 8, 10 and 12` to define your project, `API` and create your route.
 {{<codesnippet `/source_code/http_examples/simple_api_example_create_route.py`>}}